brimdata/zync/design.md

 zapi load -use raw@main demo/consume-2.zson
 ```

-Now, suppose zinger restarts in this sitaution.
+Now, suppose zync restarts in this sitaution.
 Here are the steps needed to
 merge the new transaction into "staging".

 First, we need to find the current cursor stored in "staging":